d-edge/fasmi/README.md

 <br />

-Fasmi is a F# to Jitted ASM / IL disassembler as a dotnet tool
+Fasmi is a F# to Jitted ASM / IL disassembler as a dotnet tool.
+Maintained by folks at [D-EDGE](https://www.d-edge.com/).

 ![fasmi demo](img/fasmi-demo.gif)